 - The Bank has a Collection and Recovery policy.
-This policy is formulated within the framework of various regulatory requirements and is reviewed annually by the Board or earlier, if required. - The recovery process is required to be started as soon as a borrower account shows symptoms of weakness / default and the Bank does not wait till the borrower account is classified as NPA. - The Bank does documents the efforts made for the recovery of dues and relevant stakeholders are kept informed. - The repayment record of borrowers is monitored both with regard to payment of interest and repayment of principal.
+This policy is formulated within the framework of various regulatory requirements and is reviewed annually by the Board or earlier, if required. - The recovery process is required to be started as soon as a borrower account shows symptoms of weakness / default, and the Bank does not wait till the borrower account is classified as NPA. - The Bank does document the efforts made for the recovery of dues and relevant stakeholders are kept informed. - The repayment record of borrowers is monitored both with regard to payment of interest and repayment of principal.
 The mode of recovery is decided after conducting a root cause analysis of the reason for default. - Whenever a borrower defaults or is likely to default, rigorous follow-up is made for the collection of dues / arrears.
-When default occurs, oral and written communications is sent to the borrower to regularise their accounts within a specified period. - The Bank uses any of the following broad methods for management of problem accounts on case to case basis as it deems fit: - Restructuring, rephasement and rehabilitation - Exit strategy - Settlements / compromise - Sell down Asset Reconstruction Company (ARC) / other entities - Invocation of SARFAESI - Legal Action & recovery d) Definition and classification non-performing assets (NPAs)
+When default occurs, oral and written communications is sent to the borrower to regularise their accounts within a specified period. - In case the loan is secured by a guarantee (personal or corporate), steps are taken to recover dues from the guarantor.

+- The Bank uses any of the following broad methods for management of problem accounts on case-tocase basis as it deems fit:

+- Restructuring, rephasement and rehabilitation

+- Exit strategy

+- Settlements / compromise

+- Sell down Asset Reconstruction Company (ARC) / other entities

+- Invocation of SARFAESI

+- Legal Action & recovery

+d) Definition and classification non-performing assets (NPAs)